prabhakaran-jm/QuietClassNotes/README.md

    - Open Chrome → Navigate to `chrome://extensions`
    - Toggle **Developer mode** (top-right corner)
    - Click **Load unpacked**
-   - Select the `quietclass-notes` folder
+   - Select the `QuietClassNotes` folder

 4. **Pin and activate**
    - Pin the extension to your toolbar